 Take the example of one of our client which is field service management software with a razor-sharp focus on innovation.
 It started with pure-play operations management, has the data and expertise to provide its users with benchmarking guidance.
 For its users, the burning questions are: How is my company faring vs my peers?
 Lacking other references this benchmark is priceless for a manager.

 Different role-based dashboards powered by embedded analytics could answer these questions and more.

-3. Proving the value created by a product
+3. Proving the value created by a Saas product

 Today, more than ever before, companies will insist on value-creation, ROI optimization, and tangible on-ground impact.
 This is why your products must demonstrate a truly game-changing value/ROI influencer.